SamarjitRoyInd/ProductToolkit/capture-release-history/README.md

 A Python script that listens to release-confirmation messages in Slack and posts a structured weekly release log to a Confluence page.
 The goal: stop hand-maintaining the release history.
 Devs and QA already confirm releases in Slack this tool treats those messages as the source of truth and writes the weekly summary to Confluence in a consistent format.

+*If Anyone is not looking to spend time in setting up all the different api keys can follow the steps* capture-release-history/projects/01-release-history-tracker/No Code Method.md

 ---

 ## Why this repo exists